Synopsis of a Unified Theory for All Forces and Matter

 which satisfy $\{\Gamma_{I},\Gamma_{J}\}=\Gamma_{I}\Gamma_{J}+\Gamma_{J} \Gamma_{I}=2\eta_{IJ}I$.
 These $\Gamma$-matrices then form the spinorial representation of $SO(9,1)$ as

 with $45$ generators $\Pi_{IJ}=\frac{i}{4}[\Gamma_{I},\Gamma_{J}]$.
 The 32-dimensional representation implies that the matter fermions would have 32 independent internal states if no further constraint is required.
-However, the SM describes chiral fermions such that fermions of different chiralities transform differently under $SU(3)\times SU(2)\times U(1)$.
-In particular, each fermion family has only 30 internal states (i.e., 15 independent matter fermions).
-Here we impose the same constraint as in the SM on the number of the internal states for the elementary fermion field $\psi$.
-As we show below, the constraint, together with the ICP, immediately explains why there are three and only three families of matter fermions in nature.
+Recall that the SM describes chiral fermions such that fermions of different chiralities transform differently under $SU(3)\times SU(2)\times U(1)$.
+In particular, each SM fermion family has only 30 internal states (i.e., 15 independent matter fermions).